captn3m0/codechef/_problems/medium/KNIGHTS.md

 ---
-languages_supported:
-    - NA
-title: KNIGHTS
-category: NA
-old_version: true
-problem_code: KNIGHTS
-tags:
-    - NA
-layout: problem
+{"languages_supported":{"0":"NA"},"title":"KNIGHTS","category":"NA","old_version":true,"problem_code":"KNIGHTS","tags":{"0":"NA"},"layout":"problem"}
 ---

-###  All submissions for this problem are available.
+<h3> All submissions for this problem are available. </h3><p>Dave recently mastered the problem of placing N queens on a chessboard so

-Dave recently mastered the problem of placing N queens on a chessboard so that no two queens attack eachother.
+that no two queens attack eachother.
 Now he wants to see how many knights he can place on a chessboard so that no two knights attack eachother.
-Normally this would be a simple task, but some of the squares of the chessboard have been marked as unusable and hence cannot have a knight placed on them.
+Normally this would be a simple task, but some of the squares of the chessboard have been marked as unusable and hence cannot have a knight placed on them.</p>

-Recall that a knight can attack another knight if their vertical distance is 2 and their horizontal distance is 1, or if their vertical distance is 1 and their horizontal distance is 2.
-Only one knight may be placed on each square of the chessboard
+<p>Recall that a knight can attack another knight if their vertical distance
+is 2 and their horizontal distance is 1, or if their vertical distance is 1 and their horizontal distance is 2.
+Only one knight may be placed on each square of the chessboard</p>

-### Input
+<h3>Input</h3>

-The first line of input contains an integer T (0&lt;T≤50), the number of test cases to follow.
+<p>The first line of input contains an integer T (0&lt;T≤50), the number of test cases to follow.</p>

-Each test case will begin with a line containing 2 integers M and N (0&lt;M,N≤30), denoting the number of rows and columns, respectively.
+<p>Each test case will begin with a line containing 2 integers M and N (0&lt;M,N≤30),
+denoting the number of rows and columns, respectively.
 M lines follow, each containing exactly N characters.
-The j-th character of the i-th line is '.' if a knight may be placed in the j-th column of the i-th row, and '#' if the square is unusable.
+The j-th character of the i-th line is '.' if a knight may be placed in the j-th column of the i-th row, and '#' if the square is unusable.</p>

-### Output
+<h3>Output</h3>

-For each test case, output on a single line the maximum number of knights that may be placed on the chessboard such that no two attack eachother.
+<p>For each test case, output on a single line the maximum number of knights that may be placed

-### Sample input:

-<pre>2
+on the chessboard such that no two attack eachother.</p>

+<h3>Sample input:</h3>
+<pre><code>2
 2 4
 ....
 ....